GJQu/GJQu.github.io/_posts/2025-12-7-pca-miniblog.md

 ---
 layout: post
-title:  "PCA - like a croissant that flattens over time"
+title:  "PCA - Like a Croissant that Flattens Over Time"
-date:   2025-12-07 09:00:00
+date:   2025-12-14 09:00:00
 categories: [Mini Blog]
-tags: [Statistics]  # Tags for spec
+tags: [Statistics, Machine Learning]  # Tags for spec
 author: Gavin Qu  # Name of the author
 layout: single  # Layout option, "single" is commonly used for posts
 header: